anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
-Open Microsoft Edge and go to http://localhost/osTicket/scp/login.php to log into osTicket as the admin user we created in the previous lab.
+Open Microsoft Edge and go to http://localhost/osTicket/scp/login.php to log into osTicket as the admin user created in the previous lab.
 </p>
 <br />